 By applying these principles, Switzerland is able, for example, to expand its support for healthcare in Lithuania.
 The SDC is able to equip the maternity wards in five more hospitals (27 in total) with up-to-date medical equipment and SECO is able to carry out energy-related renovations in eight additional hospitals (24 in total).
 Since 1994 infant and child mortality rates in Lithuania have been reduced by approximately 80% with Switzerland's help.

 Despite the efforts of all parties to use the savings with regard to enlargement contributions in a meaningful way, ultimately Switzerland is unlikely to disburse 100% of the enlargement contribution to the EU-10.
 There are a number of reasons for this.
 In some projects, there are no or only limited opportunities for meaningful use of the savings.
-In other cases, the end of 2016 deadline does not leave sufficient time to implement extensions to projects or co-financing cannot be ensured.
+In other cases, the set deadlines do not leave sufficient time to implement extensions to projects or co-financing cannot be ensured.